-The entire VSAG family is sad today.
-One of our team members passed away this week; he was far too young, and far too healthy, it came as a shock to us all.
+The entire VSAG family is in mourning.
+One of our team members passed away this week.
+He was far too young and far too healthy.
+It came as a shock to us all.
 George Roche was our friend, our colleague, our baker, our day trader, our international politico and our precious metals and minerals trader.
 The straightest shooter around, George was always George, never scared to call ‘em like he saw ‘em.

 I’ll miss George’s intellect, his dry sense of humor and his “Georgeness”– he lived life his way, and valued friendship, family and loyalty.
 His love of politics and all things international/geo-political kept us communicating over the years even when we weren’t working together.

 It’s shocking and it sucks.
 I have no eloquence to describe it, I have no way to make it anything other than what it is, a devastating loss for his family, his friends, and a devastating blow for Hazel and her children.
 But I do know that through the immense sadness we feel right now, we can already feel the smile that will come to our faces every time we think of George.
 While it’s a loss for all involved, it is the universe’s gain to have George’s spirit racing around doing whatever it might be doing.
 And with George, I can be certain it is something intriguing.

 Every time I see a baguette for the rest of my life, I’ll think of George.
 Every time I see an artisan bread oven, and steam escaping from the doors, I’ll think of George.
 And too, when I read about a complex international political drama unfolding in some far corner of the globe, I’ll think of George and miss whatever interesting snippet he would’ve emailed me on the topic.

 Godspeed, dear friend.
 We’re appreciative of the time we had with you. –Dan Simons